Business energy prices: energy markets are at an all-time low

 How businesses can benefit

 Wholesale energy prices are heavily influenced by oil prices, so expect to see low prices continue for a while.
-In the UK, where the government adds significant taxes and environmental charges to every energy bill, any savings come from drops in the commodity costs – and those commodity price drops need to be significant to have a major impact on business energy prices.
+In the UK, where the government adds significant taxes and environmental charges to every energy bill, any savings come from drops in the commodity costs.
+Those commodity price drops need to be significant to have a major impact on business energy prices.

 Switching energy supplier during the Covid-19 outbreak

 Switching your energy supplier or renewing your energy contract is probably the last thing on your mind right now, but it shouldn’t be.
-Missing your renewal date could leave you paying extremely expensive out-of-contract rates and see you taking a hit to your finances just when you’re looking for all the cash breaks you can get.
+Missing your renewal date could leave you paying extremely expensive out-of-contract rates.
+You’ll take a hit to your finances just when you’re looking for all the cash breaks you can get.

 Switch to a lower contract now.
 Take advantage of the savings that are out there in this falling market.
 Save money for your business now and in the future when the economy is in recovery.